-e Grand Palais?
-In 2013 I was asked to occupy the recently reopened and spacious southeast gallery of the Grand Palais.
+How did you conceive your In 2013 I was asked to occupy the recently reopened and exhibition at the Grand Palais? spacious southeast gallery of the Grand Palais.
 I agreed on condition that I be allowed to take new photos.
 That settled, I revisited the beloved places that had so inspired me.
 With the support of the Louis Roederer Foundation, the Grand Palais gave me the freedom and the means to go on this new pilgrimage.